foretspaisibles/bsdowl/doc/LaTeXDocument.md

 ```

-## Automatically generating a part of a document
+## Produce documents having automatically generated parts

-Assume you are working on a document containing a table whose
+Assume we are working on a document containing a table whose
 content is likely to change several times and will need to be
 updated.
-Such a table could be a budget:  when information on the
+Such a table could be a budget:  when the corresponding
-situation evolves, so does the budget.
+project evolves, so does the budget.
 It can be quite tedious to
 type in a table in LaTeX, and updating it might even be trickier.
-In
-such a situation, it is probably a good idea to write a program
+In such a situation, it is a good idea to write a program
-reading the raw data of your table and writing a LaTeX table
+reading the raw data of our table and writing a LaTeX table
-displaying your data and everything you want to compute from it.
+displaying our data and everything we want to compute from it.
 Such
-a program is usually very easy to write, because you only need to deal
+a program is usually very easy to write, because we only need to deal
 with text files all of the time.
+The **awk** programming language
+could be a natural choice here but actually, almost any programming
+language would fit pretty neatly.

-So you have gathered the raw data of your table in the file
+So we have gathered the raw data of our table in the file `table.raw`
-`table.raw` and written a small program gentable that will write for you
+and written a small filter `gentable` that will read that table data
-a LaTeX table on its standard output.
-In your manuscript, you use the
+and write for us a LaTeX table on its standard output.
+In our
-name _table_ to refer to the file containing the generated
+manuscript, we use the name _table_ to refer to the file containing
-table.
-Here is your Makefile:
+the generated table.
+Here is our `Makefile`:

 ```makefile
 DOCUMENT=		galley.tex